Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./concept/ResourcePath.md#Section-path">
       Section <code>path</code>
   </a></summary>
-  The section has the list of the paths for quick orientation in its file structure.
+  Section has the list of the module paths for quick orientation in its file structure.
 </details>
 <details><summary><a href="./concept/SectionSubmodule.md">
       Section <code>submodule</code>